darklab8/infra/README.md

   cluster))
     Node with Amd64
       avorion server
-      this node is for stuff hard to migrate to arm Node with Arm64
+      desc(this node is for stuff hard to migrate to arm) Node with Arm64
       fl-darkbot
       minecraft server
-      this node is default for running stuff because arm is cheaper
+      desc(this node is default for running stuff because arm is cheaper)
 ```

 links to projects running here: